KristjanESPERANTO/MagicMirror-3rd-Party-Modules/fixtures/modules/baseline-mmm-actual/README.md

 Displays financial balances pulled from Actual Budget.

-The README is intentionally minimal; screenshots are omitted to preserve the Stage 5 "No image found" behaviour.
+The README is intentionally minimal; screenshots are omitted to preserve the "No image found" behaviour.